cyclic-software/docs/docs/how-to/custom-domains/godaddy.md

 Assuming you own `example.com`, registered with GoDaddy:
 ## Subdomains
-Link a subdomain, for example `api.example.com` to a Cyclic app:
+Link a subdomain, for example, `api.example.com` to a Cyclic app:

 ### Cyclic